Property tax in Scotland. What do I pay and when? 2025 Update

 There are various reasons why this additional property tax was introduced by the Government here in Scotland, but they say mainly to protect the opportunities for first time buyers.
 Ensuring wealthy people buying second homes didn’t gobble them all up leaving first time buyers with no properties to purchase at an affordable level.

-It is really important to protect the opportunities for First Time Buyers, but my goodness, ADS adds on a huge amount of tax and certainly deters buyers of second homes here in Scotland!
+It is really important to protect the opportunities for First Time Buyers, but ADS adds on a HUGE amount of tax.
+In my experience there is no doubt the introduction of ADS has deterred buyers from investing in a second home here in Scotland.

-Not only that, but it was typically 4% of the purchase price and in December 2022 it increased to 6%!
+Not only that, but it was typically 4% of the purchase price, then in December 2022 it increased to 6%.

-What do we pay for ADS, remembering it is above and beyond the standard LBTT payment.
-This table should help you out and again the Scottish Government has a great wee calculator for you to use here
+Here we look at what we pay for ADS and it is important to remember ADS payment is above and beyond the standard LBTT payment.
+This table should help you out and again the Scottish Government has a great calculator for you to use here

-So lets see what LBTT & ADS might be payable for a purchase of at £300,000, on the basis you are not a first time buyer:
+Let’s calculate the LBTT & ADS that will be payable for a purchase at £300,000, on the basis you are not a first time buyer:

-Michty me – that is a fair old amount of money!
-Lets get saving if we want the little Scottish bothy on the coast as a holiday home.
-Property tax in Scotland can be a little steep 😉
+That is a fair old amount of money!
+Lets get saving if we want that charming wee Scottish bothy as a holiday home.
+Property tax in Scotland can be steep to say the least.

 Who pays the property tax in Scotland?